 Why is content management relevant to sales?

-We’re pretty sure you’ve heard of content marketing by now; essentially it means providing the right information at the right time to customers via helpful content, so they can make a more informed buying decision.
+Content marketing essentially means providing the right information at the right time to customers via helpful content, so they can make a more informed buying decision.
 Sales enablement is strongly connected to content marketing.

 - Awareness stage content that’s customer-centric: We’re talking blog posts, customer-focused videos, premium downloadable content (ebooks, checklists or guides), case studies and white papers